Lehna Singh Majithia: Service in the Sikh Empire

 With the death of his father in 1832, Lehna inherited his father's administrative positions as governor of Kangra and Amritsar.
 As the governor of the city of Amritsar, Lehna had purview over the governance of the Golden Temple in Amritsar, Sikhism's central shrine.
 During the governance of Lehna, the Golden Temple underwent renovations, such as the laying of marble slabs around the inner parkarma (temple causeway) of the temple complex, with gardens being established elsewhere in the holy city.

-He was described as "the wisest man", "the best", "the purest", "the most cultured", "kind and benevolent man", "the most enlightened", "the most honest and able administrator of the Sikh Chiefs".
-In his book "Dyal Singh Majithia: Life and Achievements", Mr. Madan Gopal wrote, "Lehna Singh Majithia was the only Sardar with a scientific bent of mind at Maharaja Ranjit Singh's Darbar."
+He is noted for having a scientific inclination.
 Skilled in language-learning, it is purported that Lehna had translated works of Euclid into Punjabi.
 Lehna assisted general Claude Auguste Court in constructing cannons based on European models.

 He was also a skillful mechanic and inventor.
 He designed a mechanism resembling a clock, showing the hour, the date, the day of the week and the phases of moon and other constellations.
-At the request of the Maharaja, he also modified the calendar and made a name for himself among the Indian astronomers of the time.
+At the request of the Maharaja, he also modified the calendar and engaged in astronomy.

 He had been awarded the titles of Kasir-ul-Iktidar ('Chief of Exalted Dignity') and Hasam-udaula ('the Sword of the State') by Ranjit Singh.